Non-Metallic Gantry

 Introduction

-Orford Ness was the location of a non-metallic gantry built to determine the best locations for the internal telemetry aerials located within a Blue Streak nose cone.
-This specifically designed wooden gantry, and its receiver block and aerial, 90m away, were located in the Orford Ness ‘airfield’ site: tests were conducted by AWRE* staff.
+Orford Ness was the location of a non-metallic gantry built for telemetry testing.
+The tests were designed to determine the best locations for the internal telemetry aerials for various weapons then under development.1 This specifically designed wooden gantry, and the associated measurements building, 90m away, were located in the Orford Ness ‘airfield’ site: tests were conducted by AWRE staff.

 The strength of radio signals received during tests, each having differing orientation and frequency was used to create polar diagrams and these were then analysed by telemetry specialists to determine the optimum locations for the internal aerials within the nose cone.

-The wooden gantry itself was removed soon after its worked ceased, but the remains of the brick receiving building and its associated aerial mast remain and are still visible to visitors from across the marshes.
+The wooden gantry itself was dismantled in 19662, but the remains of the brick receiving building and the nearby metal mast** remain and are still visible to visitors from across the marshes.
 However, the circular concrete base itself, can only be seen using online satellite views with online mapping resources such as Google Earth, as visitor access to this marsh area is normally not allowed (in order to protect breeding birds).

-Blue Streak was a British Intermediate-range ballistic missile (IRBM) with a designed range of 4400 km and was part of a joint program with the USA, who produced intercontinental missiles.
+Blue Streak was a British Intermediate-range ballistic missile (IRBM) with a designed range of 4400 km.
 The intention behind adding Blue Streak to Britain’s independent nuclear capability was to replace the V-bomber fleet which was due to become obsolete by 1965.

 Blue Streak’s design was completed by 1957, built by a consortium of specialist suppliers.
 The main contactor was de Havilland Propellers, with many subcontractors being involved such as Rolls Royce and Raytheon, with AWRE designing and building the nuclear warhead.
 The missile was 18.75m tall, 3.05m in diameter and weighed 90,000 kg.
 Propulsion was via two Rolls Royce RZ.2 liquid oxygen/kerosene engines that had been tested at the Spadeadam Rocket Establishment in Cumbria.